Rubicon (novel): Plot summary

 The year is 49 BC.
-Gordianus and his son-in-law, Davus, find Pompey’s cousin, Numerius Pompeius, dead in the garden.
+Gordianus and his son-in-law, Davus, find Pompey's cousin, Numerius Pompeius, dead in the garden.
 Before reporting to the Great One, the two inspect the body and find a secret message.
 With Diana’s help, the two discover a coded message containing a dossier on Gordianus.
 Soon after, Pompey himself comes to visit.
 Upon seeing his dead kinsman, Pompey orders Gordianus to solve the murder and takes Davus as collateral.

 Soon after, Gordianus pays Cicero, the person Numerius went to see prior to seeing Gordianus, a visit.
-On his way back, Gordianus encounters traffic thanks to Caesar’s impending arrival since crossing the Rubicon.
+On his way back, Gordianus encounters traffic thanks to Julius Caesar's impending arrival since crossing the Rubicon.

-After a sleepless night, Gordianus awakes to a summon by Numerius’ mother, Maecia.
-Donning his toga, he crosses town to meet the matron who reveals that her son may not have been as loyal to Pompey as one may think.
+After a sleepless night, Gordianus awakes to a summon by Numerius' mother, Maecia.
+Donning his toga, he crosses town to meet the matron who reveals that her son may not have been as loyal to Pompey as one might think.
 After finding her son with a mysterious box of gold, Maecia shares her belief that Numerius may have been a spy.

-Over the next few days, Gordianus’ search reaps few rewards until he goes back to the Salacious Tavern—where he first went with the poet Catullus.
+Over the next few days, Gordianus' search reaps few rewards until he goes back to the Salacious Tavern—where he first went with the poet Catullus.
 One of the eunuchs working there reveals that Numerius did frequent the tavern, often meeting with a man named Soscarides.

-Days later, Gordianus spies Tiro in the crowd—despite reports that he’s convalescing in Greece.
-Trusting his instincts, he goes to Cicero’s house and demands to meet with the former slave.
-Leading Gordianus back to the Salacious Tavern, it’s revealed that the Soscarides mentioned earlier is Tiro himself.
+Days later, Gordianus spies Marcus Tullius Tiro in the crowd—despite reports that he is convalescing in Greece.
+Trusting his instincts, he goes to Cicero's house and demands to meet with the former slave.
+Leading Gordianus back to the Salacious Tavern, it is revealed that the Soscarides mentioned earlier is Tiro himself.
 Gordianus deduces that the dossier on his family came from Cicero.
-Tiro then confides that Numerius had allegedly discovered a plot to murder Caesar—originating from Caesar’s own camp.
+Tiro confides that Numerius had allegedly discovered a plot to murder Caesar—originating from Caesar's own camp.

-In the days that follow, Aemilia, daughter of TItus Aemilius, pays Gordianus a visit.
-She reveals herself as Numerius’ secret lover, and tells him of their secret rendezvous.
+In the days that follow, Aemilia, daughter of Titus Aemilius, pays Gordianus a visit.
+She reveals herself as Numerius' secret lover, and tells him of their secret rendezvous.
 Upon learning the location, Gordianus sets out to explore it.
 While rummaging through the room, Tiro surprises him.
 With their search leading to nothing, Tiro convinces Gordianus to accompany him to Formiae and then to Brundisium to meet with Cicero and Pompey, respectively.